 What does each category mean for a cat approaching the end of its life?

+Hydration.
 Fluid under the skin is generally an easy and well-tolerated way to supplement what an ailing cat is drinking.
-This is not a “heroic” measure and can really help an older cat feel better.
+This is not a heroic measure but can really help an older cat feel better.

+Hygiene.
 Can the cat be brushed, combed, and kept clean?
 Is the coat matted?
 Cats are very sensitive about keeping themselves clean.
 If they have an oral tumor or back pain, they may not be able to groom and may need help.
-Waterless shampoo works well to keep the coat clean, and a regular “lion cut” can keep the coat short and easy to manage.
+Waterless shampoo works well to keep the coat clean and a regular 'lion cut' can keep the coat short and easy to manage.

+Happiness.
 Is the cat experiencing joy or mental stimulation?
-Cats communicate with their eyes as well as by purring.
+Cats communicate with their eyes, as well as by purring.
 Is the ailing cat still interacting with family members and with the environment?
 Placing comfortable beds near family activities helps a cat remain engaged in life.

 How will I know it’s the right time to consider euthanasia?